-Sarasota is a community that truly lives up to its world renowned reputation.
+Sarasota activities are abundant!
+It is a community that truly lives up to its world renowned reputation.
 Contemporary yet classic; relaxed yet elegant; European richness with American accessibility.
 Capturing the complete essence of the Sarasota lifestyle requires one to think far beyond location, amenities, and the multitude of attractive real estate options.

 All in one day, Sarasota and its surrounding neighbors offer residents the chance to view spectacular sunsets over the glistening Gulf of Mexico; visit educational venues and world-class museums; enjoy live theater, the ballet, opera; play tennis or golf at one of the many wonderful locations; bird watch at some of the most remarkable beaches, waterways or parks; visit one of the nation’s oldest zoological parks; learn about growing your own exotic plants; go boating or paddle-boarding; dine at one of the renowned collection of restaurants; or do nothing at all!
 We encourage you to peruse our website www.SarasotasFinestProperties.com to learn more about the many special assets of our beautiful area.

 Clean air, majestic water, abundant natural beauty, arts and culture, recreation, a casual elegance, and plenty of sunshine offer residents a superb quality of life no matter your taste or budget, there truly are Sarasota activities for everyone.
 It is no wonder that the Sarasota area is consistently ranked at the top of virtually every list when best places to live and work are announced.
 Sarasota is a place with big city amenities and a small town way of living with an extraordinary variety of waterfront real estate, golf course community and neighborhoods to choose from.